DeRaafMedia/ProjectIrrationalMondriaan/README.md

 ![alt tag](https://github.com/DeRaafMedia/ProjectIrrationalMondriaan/blob/master/bin/data/Irrational Mondriaan.png)

 (This specific painitng is sound reactive.
-The Red in the middle will appear with small volume, The CMY dots need far more volume to 'grow'.
+The solid red dot in the middle will appear with small volume, The CMY dots need far more volume to 'grow'.
 As a 'reward' for the viewer the CMY colors will mix when the 'grow' to a size that they overlap things)

 In a related series (still as Processing sketch) I have a 'Who's afraid of Red, Yellow and Blue' where the viewer can take a virtual knife to the canvas.